frootlab/rian/docs/install.rst

 .. note::
-   If you are using the Windows platform and want to install optional packages (e.g., `scipy`), then it may be usefull to install a Python distribution such
+   If you are using the Windows platform and want to install optional packages (e.g., `scipy`), then it may be useful to install a Python distribution such
    as:
    `Anaconda <https://www.anaconda.com/download/>`_,
    `Enthought Canopy <https://www.enthought.com/product/canopy>`_,